TimTr/dotfiles/README.md

 This is my personal collection of setup scripts for macOS and Linux (WIP).
 It includes settings for `zsh`, macOS Terminal, Xcode, Swift, and other tools and apps.
 This set will also install Homebrew and a recent version of Ruby.

-The setup will assume your settings are configured directly within the `dotfiles` folder where you cloned this repo.
+The setup will assume your settings are configured directly within the `dotfiles` directory where you cloned this repo.
 It will also add `~/Bin` and `/opt/homebrew/bin` to the PATH for local scripts and Homebrew support.

 Amost the most important pieces is the `dotfiles/Config/dot-gitignore` file that installs into `~/.gitignore` since that filters out build and other temporary files.

 ## Work-specific Git configuration

-The `Config` folder includes a `dot-gitconfig-work` file that is installed to control the Git behavior for respositories in the `~/Work` folder.
+The `Config` directory includes a `dot-gitconfig-work` file that is installed to control the Git behavior for respositories in the `~/Work` directory.
 In this case, it is setting up to do code signing at commit time, and changing the username and email for those commits.
-This general approach can work for any sub-folder custom configuration, especially for custom email addresses depending on the folder they are stored in on disk.
+This general approach can work for any sub-directory custom configuration, especially for custom email addresses depending on the directory they are stored in on disk.
 Feel free to edit to match your workflow and configuration.

 ## Features